 We Can Help Your Child Have Great Vision

 Children who struggle with basic eye functioning can tire easily in class, which can be incorrectly diagnosed as ADHD.
 They tend to also fall behind in their work and don’t perform to their abilities in reading and writing tasks.

 If any of this sounds like your child, contact Brain Vision Institute and make an appointment with Dr. Ingryd Lorenzana today.
-The doctor can run tests to identify delays in childhood visual development that may have been missed by other practitioners.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+The doctor can run tests to identify delays in childhood visual development that may have been missed by other practitioners.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.